1.2. NOTICE CONCERNING CHILDREN

 2.1.
 WHAT BASIC INFORMATION DOES THE COMPANY COLLECT?

-In operating the Site, it may collect personal information from you in a couple different situations.
+In operating the Site, it may collect personal information from you in a couple of different situations.
 The first is if you should contact us via the “contact” page.
 In doing so, you will provide us with your name and email address.
-The second is if you leave a comment to a blog post or fill out a survey during which you may be asked for a name and other information.
+The second is if you leave a comment to a blog post or fill out a survey during which you may be asked for a name, email address and/or other information.
 You are not required to provide us with information via these two methods to use and enjoy the Site.

 2.2.
 WHAT ADDITIONAL INFORMATION DOES COMPANY COLLECT?